 Flathead Valley has seen a significant increase in unique lodging options.
 Located between West Glacier and East Glacier Park, find Clear Sky Resorts and a unique adventure staying in a geodesic dome primed for stargazing as you fall asleep.
-Each dome has climate controls, upscale linens, unique furniture, deck hammocks, a modern bathroom with a rain shower and an eco-friendly fireplace.
 Roam Beyond offers tiny homes on wheels and a socially conscious lodging experience with two locations including Whitefish and Columbia Falls.
 2022 will see two new new additions north of Whitefish.
 First a boutique guest ranch experience at Clydesdale Outpost where guests can stay in one of their six cabins beginning in June 2022, with 12 more cabins planned in the future along with a restaurant.
 The second is a year-round glamping experience at BaseGlamp featuring 12 geodesic domes with climate controls, heated floors, upscale linens, en-suite bathroom, wood fireplace and some with outdoor cedar hot tubs.
-Whitefish also has two new hotel properties on the horizon in downtown Whitefish.
+Whitefish also has two new hotel properties on the horizon in downtown.
 On the more luxury end of the spectrum, Snow Bear Chalets completed construction on seven new luxury slopeside chalets at Whitefish Mountain Resort in Whitefish.
 The two- and three-bedroom units feature a slopeside location, beautiful design, direct ski lift access, expansive outdoor decks with private hot tubs and mountain views.
 Kalispell welcomes the 5-bedroom Sherman Lodge to downtown offering a great retreat for a small group or individuals.
 The Best Western Plus Kalispell/Glacier Park West Hotel & Suites is now open for business.
 Looking for something extremely unique?
 Stay in one of six refurbished grain silos at Clark Farm Silos that feature kitchens, bathrooms and all the essentials needed for a memorable stay.

 In Missoula County, Woodsprings Suites is an extended stay property that’s new to the Reserve Street corridor.
 Downtown Missoula welcomed the new AC Hotel by Marriott in 2021.
 The European inspired boutique hotel has 105 guest rooms.
 The Wren, Missoula’s newest retro hotel, offers 73 guest rooms and a retail center including an Airstream trailer ice-cream shop and a new Black Coffee Roasting location, and it will open in early 2022.